SonarSource/sonarqube-scan-action/README.md

 ```

 > [!NOTE]
-> Signature verification requires `dirmngr` to be installed on the runner.
-GitHub-hosted runners include it, but some self-hosted runners or containers may not.
+> Signature verification requires `gpg` and `dirmngr` to be installed on the runner.
+GitHub-hosted runners include both, but some self-hosted runners or containers may not.
 >
 > **Version history:**
 > - Introduced in **v7.2** with a default value of `true` to avoid breaking existing workflows on runners without `dirmngr`.